-As we embrace the notion of a workplace that is fully remote or a hybrid between office and remote work, we are seeing a spike in the number of electronics being shipped to employees.
+As we embrace the notion of a workplace that is fully remote or a hybrid between office and remote work, we are seeing a spike in the number of fragile electronics being shipped to employees.
 Here’s a primer on how to ship electronics safely and securely to your employees.

 The “Why” Behind the Growth of Shipping Electronics

 Of course, with pre-installed software often comes tracking software.
-Apps such as ActivTrak, Time Doctor, Teramind, and Hubstaff all monitor employee time – from watching keystrokes to analyzing which programs employees are using.
+Apps such as ActivTrak, Time Doctor, Teramind, and Hubstaff all monitor employee time – from watching keystrokes to analysing which programs employees are using.
 Teramind reported a triple-digit percentage increase in new leads since the pandemic began1.
 Hubstaff, too, has seen interest in its product skyrocket.

 The Need for Security & Insurance